eduNEXT/mitx-grading-library/docs/faq.md

 Unfortunately, no. Those problem types cannot be used in a `customresponse` problem, so we can't grade them with a python grader.

-- Does the grader work with python 2 or python 3?
+- Does the grader work with Python 2 or Python 3?

-It works with both!
-Older versions of edX ran python graders in python 2.7; newer versions use python 3.8.
-The library works seamlessly with both.
-No changes to any code are required to switch between versions.
-Some functionality requires python 3.5 however.
+The newer version drops support for Python 2.
+If you want more information, you can see the [CHANGELOG](https://mitodl.github.io/mitx-grading-library/changelog/).
+If you need to use older versions of this package, you can download `python_lib.zip` from the Assets section of the [GitHub releases](https://github.com/mitodl/mitx-grading-library/releases).